utelecom/epg-client/README.md

 ```

 Than you need to implement `\EpgClient\ConfigInterface` on you project.
-It's would be a persistent storage for client config variables.
+It would be persistent storage for client config variables.

 ## Initialization